+- Threaded ring insertion tool

+- Test rod

-- Alignment tool/test rod - O-Ring installation tool
+- O-ring installation tool

 11.4 Sealant

 Before using a sealant, ensure that it is compatible with the media used and that it can be employed under the given operating conditions.

 - Ensure proper seal - Use a suitable sealant.
 Liquid sealants will damage the flow monitor - Always follow the sealant manufacturer's instructions